Mitsu Arakawa: Professional wrestling career

 Arakawa was trained to wrestle by The Great Yamato.
 He made his professional wrestling debut in 1953.
 Wrestling as a heel throughout his career, Arakawa was billed as being a Japanese citizen who had survived the atomic bombing of Hiroshima and bore a grudge against the United States as a result.
 He spent the early years of his career wrestling throughout the Midwest United States.

-In 1957, Arakawa debuted in the NWA Minneapolis Boxing & Wrestling Club (later renamed the American Wrestling Association), where he was billed as Kinji Shibuya's cousin.
-In August 1957, he and Shibuya defeated The Kalmikoffs to win the NWA World Tag Team Championship (Minneapolis version).
+In 1957, Arakawa debuted in the NWA Minneapolis Boxing & Wrestling Club, where he was billed as Kinji Shibuya's cousin.
+In August 1957, he and Shibuya defeated the Kalmikoffs to win the NWA World Tag Team Championship (Minneapolis version).
 They lost the championship to Joe Brunetti and Guy Brunetti in November 1957.
 In December 1967, Arakawa and Dr. Moto defeated Pat O'Connor and Wilbur Snyder for the AWA World Tag Team Championship.
 They held the championship for over a year before losing to The Crusher and Dick the Bruiser in December 1968.

 In 1959, Arakawa joined the Indianapolis-based World Wrestling Association (WWA).
 In October 1966, he defeated Dick the Bruiser to win the WWA World Heavyweight Championship.
 He lost the championship to Wilbur Snyder in September 1967.

 Arakawa toured Australia in 1965, 1966 and 1970, winning the IWA World Heavyweight Championship during his first tour.
 In the mid-1960s, he performed in Canada with Shibuya, with the duo winning the Stampede Wrestling International Tag Team Championship in 1963.

 In the late 1960s, Arakawa and Toru Tanaka began wrestling for the World Wide Wrestling Federation (WWWF) as "The Rising Suns".
 In June 1969, The Rising Suns were crowned the inaugural WWWF International Tag Team Champions (they were billed as having won a tournament that never took place).
-They lost the championship to Tony Marino and Victor Rivera in December 1969.
+They lost the championship to Tony Marino and Víctor Rivera in December 1969.

 In 1973, Arakawa appeared in The Wrestling Queen, a documentary on rookie professional wrestler Vivian Vachon.